ARC-OPT/Documentation/installation/installation_rock.md

     aup
     ```

-    Select the following options (default everywhere else):
+    Select default options everywhere.
+In order to speed up the build process you can select:

     ```bash
-    How should I interact with github.com? git
-    How should I interact with git.hb.dfki.de? ssh Which flavor of Rock do you want to use? master Whether C++11 should be enabled for Rock packages? yes
+    Do you want to use icecc for compiling sources [yes/no] [no] yes Do you want to use ccache for compiling sources [yes/no] [no] yes
+    ```

+    ```bash
+    amake orogen/wbc
+    amake orogen/ctrl_lib
     ```